Blood Spoor often Saves the Day

 Aerial sign indicated probable bullet damage high up on the front right leg.
 Possibly into the muscle behind the leg bone above the knee, but below the kudu’s chest.
 The blood was where the bull had stopped about 30m from where he’d first been hit.
 The bulk of the blood however was on the ground.
 It was dark venous looking blood which doesn’t tell you very much, and larger animals can lose a lot of it and still recover if the bleeding eventually stops.
 To the human eye a pint of blood scattered along the ground looks like a huge amount.
 However, an eland (the biggest African antelope) has got 23 pints of blood in it, and is quite capable of functioning on as little as 15, so one pint of blood staining the ground doesn’t really amount to much.

-Our follow up was lengthy, although after finding the initial blood on the ground, the sign soon began to diminish markedly.
+Our follow-up was lengthy, although after finding the initial blood on the ground, the sign soon began to diminish markedly.
 From where it’d been lingering in the thick brush along the stream bed, the kudu bull took off uphill.
-That behaviour alone, a sign that he may not have been that badly wounded.
+That behaviour alone, was an indication he may not have been badly wounded.
 Often, a severely wounded antelope heads downhill towards low ground.
-Before we’d even reached the level ground on top of the ridge the blood was what my trackers in Zimbabwe referred to as ‘spot, spot’.
+When we eventually reached the level ground on top of the ridge the blood was what my trackers in Zimbabwe referred to as ‘spot, spot’.
 Small strung out individual spots of blood, at times no bigger than a match head and hard to see and follow as the sun gets higher.

 Once on the level ground the kudu had the option of running down into the next valley.
 Choosing not to do so it continued across the flats before taking off up a steep incline onto a plateau.
 The terrain on the first level was shale with areas of low shrub, amongst scattered islands of bush and grass.
 By then it was late morning although we were still able to find the odd minute spot of blood every 100m or so.
 There were four of us searching.
 Eventually, we reached the highest level of the small plateau.